dazzaji/agent/docs/swarm-cookbook-revised.md

 **4. Core Concepts:**

-- **4.1 Agents (Routines):**  Agents are the heart of Swarm, representing individual conversational routines.
+- **4.1 Agents:**  Agents are the heart of Swarm, representing individual conversational routines.
 Each agent has specific instructions, access to tools (functions), and the ability to hand off the conversation to another agent.
 Think of agents as specialized experts that handle particular aspects of a conversation.

    ```python
     class Agent(BaseModel):